sebapersson/petab_sciml/docs/src/format.md

 ## Condition Table

-In the PEtab SciML extension, the condition table is extended to specify how neural network outputs (and, if necessary, inputs) are assigned.
+In the PEtab SciML extension, the condition table is extended to specify how neural network outputs and, if necessary, inputs are assigned.
 Two new `operatorType` values are introduced to support this functionality.
-Following the PEtab format for differentiable/algebraic targets, these `operatorType` values mean:
+Similar to the the PEtab format for differentiable/algebraic targets, these `operatorType` values mean:

 1. **setNetRate**: Assigns the rate of a species to a neural network output.
 Here, `targetValue` must be a neural network output and `targetId` must be a model specie.
 2. **setNetAssignment**: Assigns the input or output of a neural network in the ODE right-hand side (RHS) or the input in the observable formula.